shum05/cassandraDB_LangChain_QA/README.md

 3. Vector Search for Semantic Understanding:<br>
 Vector Search enables semantic understanding by representing documents as vectors in a high-dimensional space.
 This can enhance the retrieval of relevant information based on semantic similarities, making it useful for NLP tasks like question-answering and document retrieval.

-NLP-Powered Inquiry into PDF Documents with LangChain<br>
-Project Description<br>
-       This innovative project showcases the power of AstraDB, LangChain, and Vector Search in transforming traditional PDF documents into dynamic sources of information.
-Seamlessly integrated, our solution allows users to pose questions, receiving accurate and contextually relevant answers drawn from PDF content.
-Experience the synergy of AstraDB's serverless Cassandra with Vector Search, coupled with LangChain's natural language processing capabilities, as we redefine the way you interact with textual data.
-Unleash the potential of smart document interrogation through this question-answering journey.
 Strategies:<br>
 1. Initiation:<br>
 •	Identify the need for transforming PDF documents into dynamic sources of information.